- 8 pounds chicken wings

 - Celery sticks

-- Cut chicken wings into three sections; discard wing tip section.
+- Cut chicken wings into three sections; discard wing tip sections.
 Set wings aside.

 - In a small saucepan, bring brown sugar, hot sauce, butter and vinegar to a boil.
 Reduce heat; simmer, uncovered, 6-8 minutes or until butter is melted and sauce is heated through.
 Cool.